AKUMAJŌ DRACULA

 minutes of play, the outstanding and familiar melody of the opening level

-sets the tone which tickles the nostalgic bone.
+sets the tone which tickles anyone with a nostalgic bone.
 After the pleasure comes

 the pain.
 Akumajō Dracula is a great example of tough 8-bit love -